CMRH Launches Citizenship Test Assistance Program to Support Migrant and Refugee Communities

-The CMRH took action and intervened by launching targeted initiatives to bridge these gaps, focusing on culturally appropriate and sensitive healthcare, mental health services, community support programs and research, policy support, and advocacy to address the health inequities and inequalities.
+The CMRH took action by launching targeted initiatives to bridge these service gaps, focusing on culturally sensitive healthcare, mental health services, and holistic community support.
+These included bilingual telehealth counselling, food relief programs, wellness check-ins, and online psychosocial support.
+CMRH also conducted community-informed research and engaged with policymakers to promote equitable vaccine access and culturally appropriate health communications.

 As the COVID-19 pandemic subsided, CMRH resumed major projects to meet the community’s growing needs.
 They focused on accessible healthcare, mental health support,and community outreach.
 CMRH prioritised rebuilding trust, re-engaging with the community, and addressing health challenges through resumed services.
 Their initiatives highlighted a commitment to supporting resilience and recovery, with emphasis on mental health, public health education, and aiding vulnerable populations.